timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle A-Income Taxes/CHAPTER 1-NORMAL TAXES AND SURTAXES/Subchapter D-Deferred Compensation, Etc./PART I-PENSION, PROFIT-SHARING, STOCK BONUS PLANS, ETC./Subpart A-General Rule.md

   * (1) The trust satisfies the requirements of paragraphs (1) through (6) of subsection (a).

   * (2) There is a separate accounting for the interest of each employee or member (or spouse of an employee or member).

+  * (3) There is a separate accounting for any interest of an employee or member (or spouse of an employee or member) in a Roth IRA.

 * The assets of the trust may be held in a common fund for the account of all individuals who have an interest in the trust.